 The Existing LTI Plan applies to the LTIs awarded to Senior Executives in 2013 (other than the CEO Alan Linn).
-It will not apply to the award of LTIs after 2013

-It will not apply to the awar rd of LTIs after 2013.
+It will not apply to the award of LTIs after 2013.

 What is the LTI?

 The LTI is a variable performance-based equity plan designed to reward eligible employees for delivering sustained performance over a multi-year Performance Period (LTI Plan).

 The LTI Plan was reviewed and updated in 2013 ('New LTI Plan').
 The New LTI Plan applies to the LTI awarded to Alan Linn in 2013 and will apply to all Senior Executives from 2014 onwards.
 The LTI Plan that applied to Senior Executives, other than Mr Linn, in 2013 was the Long Term Incentive Plan introduced in 2010 ('Existing LTI Plan').
 Collectively, these plans are referred to in this report as 'LTI Plan'.
 The below table following this table details the differences in the New LTI Plan.

 What is the purpose of the LTI?

 The purpose of the LTI Plan is to focus participating employees on delivery of long term shareholder value over a multi-year period.
-The LTI Plan acts as a counter-balance to the mainly cash-based STI and is intended to ensure that overemphasis is not put on achieving short term performance to the detriment of longer term growth.
-The LTI Plan forms part of ROC's performance-based remuneration system and provides 'at risk' incentives based on longer term performance goals aligned and linked with Company goals and objectives.
+The LTI Plan acts as a counterbalance to the mainly cash-based STI and is intended to ensure that overemphasis is not put on achieving short term performance to the detriment of longer term growth.

+The LTI Plan forms part of ROC's performance-based remuneration system and provides "at risk" incentives based on longer term performance goals aligned and linked with Company goals and objectives.